Start Now: Even Small Steps Count.

 Your brain isn’t trying to help you take risks; it’s trying to keep you safe.

 It’s not because you’re incapable, but because it’s new and unfamiliar.
+And, a lack of familiarity always feels like a risk.

 The Problem With the “Comfort Zone”